 Permission shall not be unreasonably withheld.
 Leave for this purpose shall be without loss of pay.
-On resuming his or her normal duties, the steward shall notify their supervisor.
+On resuming their normal duties, the steward shall notify their supervisor.

 1.13 Time Off for Union Business

 Leave of absence without pay and without loss of seniority will be granted: